Flashing NodeMCU firmware to ESP8266 module

 First we need to build the firmware for flashing.
 This can be build using Cloud Build Service .
 This service will take few arguments from you and then scripts will build the firmware for you.

-For building firmware you have enter your email id along with branch from which you want your build.
+For building firmware, you have to enter your email id along with the branch from which you want your build.
 After that choose the modules you want to build and trigger the build.
-Once its completed then it will shoot a success mail along with binaries links to download.
+Once it’s completed then it will shoot a success mail along with binaries links to download.

-For this tutorial we will be including following modules:
+For this tutorial we will be including the following modules:

 3. Start ESP8266 in flashing mode

 ESP8266 should be in Flash mode to flash Firmware.
 It can be started in flash mode by pressing flash button while powering on the module.

 The next step is to flash this firmware into ESP8266.
 For flashing we will be using a python tool called esptool.
 We will be using version 2.2.1 of esptool.
 Important!
 To run this script you must have python installed on your computer.